ayaanhossain/oligopool/README.md

 ```bash
 $ cd oligopool
 ```
-and install `NRP Calculator` using `pip`
+and install `Oligopool Calculator` using `pip`
 ```bash
 $ pip install .
 ```
 which will also install all dependencies.
+The GitHub version will always be the most updated version.

 **Verifying Installation**